 Night 5: Hidden Peaks Cabins offers handcrafted timber slab huts each with their own ensuite and a unique mountain view.

 Rates from $3,190 for 5-nights.
-Contact Spicers for single occupancy rates.
+Single supplement available.
 Add on nights at Spicers Hidden Vale, Spicers Peak Lodge or Spicers Balfour Hotel can be arranged with a special Great Walks of Australia rate available.
 Transfers can be arranged & price is on request.

 Committed to the Environment

-Spicers’ objective is to create walking experiences that deliver a unique sense of relaxed luxury, existing in harmony with nature’s beauty and the local surroundings.
+Spicers’ aim to create a walking experience that delivers a unique sense of relaxed luxury, existing in harmony with nature’s beauty and the local surroundings.
 Their non-urban properties support biodiversity and sustainability.
 90% of the freehold land is managed considerately to create a balance of ecotourism, livestock production and nature conservation.
 Only 10% is used as farmland.

 - Accessed via Brisbane, QLD